Yair Ansbacher

 Yair Ansbacher (יאיר אנסבכר) is an Israeli national security expert, educator, a graduate of the IDF Special Forces.
 He is a consultant and researcher in several bodies in the Israeli defense establishment and leading research institutes in Israel.
-He was part of the IDF team that responded to the October 7th massacre in 2023 in Kibbutz Nir Yitzchak.
+He was part of the IDF team that responded to the October 7 attacks in 2023 in Kibbutz Nir Yitzchak.

 Early life

 Yair Ansbacher was born in 1983 and raised in Jerusalem to a family of four children.
 His grandfather on his father's side was Mordechai Ansbacher, a German-born Holocaust survivor who served as the first director of the Yad Vashem Holocaust museum in Jerusalem and was also a key witness in the trail of Nazi war criminal Adolf Eichmann.
 Yair Ansbacher later published a book about his grandfather entitled I have hoped in your salvation, O Lord: The Life Story of Mordechai Ansbacher.

-Ansbacher's great-grandfather was Dr. Mordechai Buchsbaum, an activist with the Agudath Israel movement and a deputy mayor of Jerusalem.
+Ansbacher's great-grandfather was Mordechai Buchsbaum, an activist with the Agudath Israel movement and a deputy mayor of Jerusalem.